taviroquai/OSS-Independent-Evaluation-Model/README.md

 IE1 = 0,43
 ```

-### 2.2 All Independente Evaluations
+### 2.2 All Individual Evaluations
-All Independante Evaluations should be considered.
+All Individual Evaluations should be considered as a whole.
 The total result is identified by TOTAL and is the medium value amoung all individual evaluations.
 The total is a floating point value, rounded to 2 decimal places.

 ```
 TOTAL = (IE1 + IE2 ... + IEN) / N